sharetribe/flex-docs/src/docs/howto-listing/time-slots/index.md

 Sometimes, there are cases where you want to have a basic length for a booking and then different lengths for subsequent time slots.
-For instance, a listing could feature 75 minute private yoga class with the option to extend it for 30 minutes at a time.
+For instance, a listing could feature a 75 minute default bike rental with the option to extend it for 30 minutes at a time.
 In those cases, you need to create different handling for the first time slot, i.e. the first start and end boundaries.

 ```js
 const timeSlotMinutes = 30;